-Bolster the company's capital position.
-We announced on April 28, 2023 that we were exploring strategic alternatives for our California Medicare Advantage business and on June 30, 2023 we signed an agreement with Molina for them to acquire that business for \$600 million.
-On August 4, 2023, we announced the Company entered a \$60 million credit facility with NEA along with a permanent waiver of default on our existing credit facility.
-Taken together, we believe these actions put the Company in its strongest possible capital position as we continue to execute against our transformation and our mission.
+Regarding the announced on April 28, 2023 that we were exploring strategic alternatives for sale of our California Medicare Advantage business, the regulatory approval process for Molina's acquisition and on June 30, 2023 we signed an agreement with Molina for them to acquire that business for \$600 million.
+On August 4, 2023, we announced the Company entered a \$60 million credit facility with NEA along with a permanent waiver satisfaction of default on our existing credit facility.
+Taken together, we believe these actions put the Company in its strongest possible capital position other closing conditions are proceeding as planned and we continue to execute against expect to close by the first quarter of 2024.